arielbatislaon/toyrobot/README.md

    git clone https://github.com/arielbatislaon/toyrobot.git
    or downloading as zip file and unzipping it to your local folder

-   This requires the Ruby Interpreter  if you dont have the Ruby interpreter you can download and install it from: https://www.ruby-lang.org/en/downloads/.
+   This requires the Ruby Interpreter  if you don't have the Ruby interpreter you can download and install it from: https://www.ruby-lang.org/en/downloads/.
 Download the latest current stable

    Once you've download the source code, the structure of the folders should look like this :